 Be really understanding, be patient, share the household chores, be supportive when others question her illness, remember that this illness is no one’s fault or punishment to you.
 Above all, never stop loving the afflicted person.

-There are only two types of illness that society thinks of – those that don’t take very long to get over, such as a cold or the flu, and those which are fatal, such as cancer.
+There are only two types of illnesses that society thinks of – those that don’t take very long to get over, such as a cold or the flu, and those which are fatal, such as cancer.